nirjanadas/policy-wise/README.md

 ---

-# AI Legal Policy Assistant (RAG + Risk Classifier)

-This project is an AI assistant that helps analyze company policy and legal documents.
-It combines three things:

-1. **Document Search (RAG)** → Finds the most relevant parts of uploaded policy PDFs
-2. **Risk Classifier (ML model)** → Detects if a sentence is COMPLIANT or RISKY
-3. **AI Explanation (OpenAI)** → Gives simple explanations and safer rewrites

-It works like a small internal tool used by HR, Legal, and Compliance teams.

----

-## ✨ Features
+## 🚀 Features

-### 🔍 Search inside policy documents
+### 🔍 1.
+Document Search (RAG)
-- Upload policy PDF files
+Upload PDF policy documents.
+PolicyWise will:

+- Extract text
-- The system reads and breaks them into small chunks
+- Break it into chunks
+- Create embeddings
-- It searches the document to find the most relevant text for your question
+- Use FAISS to retrieve the most relevant sections

-### 🛡️ Compliance Risk Detection (ML Model)
+### 🛡️ 2.
+Risk Classifier (ML Model)
-A simple ML model trained by me using Logistic Regression + TF-IDF.
+A Logistic Regression + TF-IDF classifier trained by me.
 It predicts:

 - **COMPLIANT**
 - **RISKY**

-It also gives a confidence score.
+With a confidence score.

-### 🤖 AI Explanation (LLM)
+### 🤖 3.
+AI Explanation (LLM-Enhanced)
-Uses OpenAI to:
+If an OpenAI key is provided, PolicyWise can:

-- Explain why something is risky
+- Explain why a clause is risky
+- Highlight dangerous wording
 - Suggest a safer rewrite
-- Give a combined answer using RAG + ML result
+- Use RAG + ML to give better, more contextual answers

-- Use simple, HR-friendly language
+---

 ## 📁 Project Structure